 Bad weather is not the only safety hazard companies have to overcome during the winter months.
-Colder temperatures often come with a rise in sickness, such as the common cold and flu, and unfortunately, that doesn't deter some employees from coming into the office.
-About 1 in 4 employees goes to work when they are sick.
-While this might sound good for meeting deadlines, these employees are not only putting the entire office at risk for getting sick, they are being less productive than if they would have just taken a sick day to recover.
+Colder temperatures often come with a rise in sickness, such as the common cold and flu, and now includes COVID-19.
+About 1 in 4 employees goes to work when they are sick - and employees are more likely to work while sick when telecommuting from home.
+While this might sound good for meeting deadlines, sick employees are less productive than if they would have just taken a sick day to recover.

-Remember to sanitize workspaces, especially desks, keyboards, door knobs, and bathrooms on a more frequent basis during the winter months when flu season is at its peak.
+Remember to sanitize frequently used spaces on a more frequent basis during the winter months when airborne illnesses are at their peak.